-Submitter ISSC Executive Office Affiliation Interstate Shellfish Sanitation Conference Address Line 1 209 Dawson Road Address Line 2 Suite 1 City, State, Zip Columbia, SC 29223-1740 Phone 803-788-7559 Fax 803-788-7576 Email issc@issc.org Proposal Subject Growing Area Classification Criteria 110000012009000 Sie wang i neur einseinem einsein Specific NSSP To Be Determined Guide Reference Text of Proposal/ The ISSC has adopted evaluation criteria for several program elements within the NSSP.
-Requested Action These include laboratories, plant sanitation, and patrol.
+at the ISS for Task Force Consideration SC 2023 Biennial Meeting ☐ Growing Area ☐ Harvesting/Handling/Distribution ☒ Administrative Submitter ISSC Executive Office Affiliation Interstate Shellfish Sanitation Conference Address Line 1 209 Dawson Road Address Line 2 Suite 1 City, State, Zip Columbia, SC 29223-1740 Phone 803-788-7559 Fax 803-788-7576 Email issc@issc.org Proposal Subject Growing Area Classification Criteria Specific NSSP Guide Reference To Be Determined Text of Proposal/ Requested Action The ISSC has adopted evaluation criteria for several program elements within the NSSP.
+These include laboratories, plant sanitation, and patrol.
 The development of these criteria has seemed to provide a better understanding of expectations, improve uniformity in State evaluations and enhance compliance.
 The ISSC should expand its evaluation criteria efforts to include growing area classification.
 Most illnesses associated with molluscan shellfish can be traced to problems associated with growing area classification.
 Although more complex, this element of the program could benefit from the development of evaluation criteria.
 The purpose of this proposal is to request the Evaluation Criteria Committee be charged with the task of developing evaluation criteria for the growing area element.
-Public Health Growing area classification criteria will enhance State classification efforts and ensure a Significance high level of uniformity and effectiveness in FDA evaluations.
-Significance light level of uniformity and effectiveness in FDA evaluations.
-Cost Information Action by 2013 The submitter of Proposal 13-301 requested that the following sentence be deleted from the Task Force III proposal.
-Most illnesses associated with molluscan shellfish can be traced to problems associated with growing area classification.
-The Task Force recommended adoption of Proposal 13-301 with the amendment as requested by the submitter.
-Action by 2013 Adopted recommendation of 2013 Task Force III on Proposal 13-301.
-General Assembly Action by FDA Concurred with Conference action on Proposal 13-301.
-May 5, 2014
+Public Health Significance Growing area classification criteria will enhance State classification efforts and ensure a high level of uniformity and effectiveness in FDA evaluations.
+Cost Information Action by 2013 Task Force III The submitter of Proposal 13-301 requested that the following sentence be deleted proposal. equested that the following sentence be deleted from the Most illnesses associated with molligrowing area classification. uscan shellfish can be traced to problems associated with The Task Force recommended a requested by the submitter. doption of Proposal 13-301 with the amendment as Action by 2013 General Assembly Adopted recommendation of 2013 T Task Force III on Proposal 13-301.
+Action by FDA May 5, 2014 Concurred with Conference action of on Proposal 13-301.

-Action by 2015 Recommended: NSSP Evaluation 1) The follow ving criteria be used in evaluating the State Growing Area Criteria -, on element Committee 1.
-Written Sanitary Survey (A) Is there a written Sanitary Survey for each growing area s classified other than prohibited?
+Action by 2015 Recommended:

+NSSP Evaluation 1) The follow ving criteria be used in evaluating the State Growing Area

+Criteria ŕ classification on element

+Committee 1.
+Weitten Conitory Currey

+1. (A) Written Sanitary Survey Is there a written Sanitary Survey for each growing area

+' ' s classified other than prohibited?

 (B) Is the Sanitary Survey complete?

-A. Executive Summary B. Description of Growing Area C. Pollution Source Survey D. Hydrographic and Meteorological CharacteristicsE.
-Water Quality Studies F. Interpretation of Data in Determining Classification to Be Assigned to Growing Area: A discussion of how actual or potential pollution sources, wind, tide, rainfall, etc. affect or may affect water quality, that will address the following: G. Conclusions (C) (C) Is the Sanitary Survey current?
-A. Annual B. Triennial C. 12 Year) C. 12 Teal) 2.
-Shoreline Survey (A) Does Shoreline Survey include identification and ' ́ evaluation of all actual and potential sources of pollution (B) Does Shoreline Survey include boundaries?
+(2) is the Summary Survey complete.

+A. Executive Summary

+B. Description of Growing Area

+C. Pollution Source Survey

+D. Hydrographic and Meteorological Characteristics

+E. Water Quality Studies

+F. Interpretation of Data in Determining Classification to Be Assigned to Growing Area: A discussion of

+how actual or potential pollution sources, wind, tide,

+rainfall, etc. affect or may affect water quality, that will

+address the following: G. Conclusions

+(C) Is the Sanitary Survey current?

+(C) A. Annual

+B. Triennial

+C. 12 Year)

+2. Shoreline Survey

+(A) Does Shoreline Survey include identification and

+evaluation of all actual and potential sources of pollution

+(B) Does Shoreline Survey include boundaries?

 (C) Does Shoreline Survey include unique designation?

 (D) Does Shoreline Survey include required maps?
-(E) Does Shoreline Survey include a summary of survey findings?
-3. Adequate Sampling (A) Are the number and location of sampling stations adequate (11) to effectively evaluate all pollution sources.
-(B) Were adequate samples collected for each area consistent (2) with the classification and type of sampling approach used (i.e. Remote, Adverse Pollution, Systematic Random Sampling)?
-(C) Were samples collected under appropriate conditions consistent with the type of sampling approach?
+Does Shoreline Survey include a summary of survey

+(E) findings?

+mango.

+3. Adequate Sampling

+(A) Are the number and location of sampling stations adequate

+to effectively evaluate all pollution sources.

+(B) Were adequate samples collected for each area consistent

+with the classification and type of sampling approach used

+(i.e. Remote, Adverse Pollution, Systematic Random

+(0) Sampling)?

+(C) Were samples collected under appropriate conditions

+consistent with the type of sampling approach?

 4. Data to support Classification

+• • Providence